Committee on Project SEED

 - Participation in long- and short-range planning of programs for Project SEED.

-- Seek opinions of committee members in areas of growth or concern
+- Seek opinions of committee members in areas of growth, concern.

-- Serve as spokesperson for Project SEED programs to the Society Committee on Education (SOCED), ACS governance, at-large members, and the public
+- Serve as a spokesperson for Project SEED programs to the Society Committee on Education (SOCED), ACS governance, members at large, and the public.

 Who We Are

-Project SEED reports to Council and is classified as an “other” committee of Council.
+The Committee on Project SEED is a Society Committee that works in an advisory status to the American Chemical Society Project SEED Program.
 Project SEED is composed of ACS members who have experience and/or interest in the Project SEED program.
 Project SEED members need not be ACS Councilors.

-The ACS President appoints members of the Committee on Project SEED.
-Members may serve a maximum of three consecutive three-year terms (9 years).
-The Chair is appointed to a one-year term and may serve a maximum of three consecutive one-year terms (3 years).
-Associate members are appointed to one-year terms.
-If an associate member is appointed as a member of Project SEED, time spent as an associate member does not count against the member term limit.
+Members of the Project SEED are appointed by the ACS President and may serve for 1-2 years as an associate, and up to 2, 3-year terms as a member.
+The Chair of SEED is appointed for a one-year term and may serve as Chair for a maximum of three consecutive one-year terms (3 years).
+Associate members of project SEED are appointed for one-year terms.
+If an associate member of Project SEED is appointed as a member of Project SEED, time spent as an associate member does not count against the member term limit.

 - Subcommittee on Selection – Oversees the application and selection process of Project SEED summer program projects and/or participants.